 Persons who own an existing single family dwelling or conventional townhouse unit are allowed, by regulation, to perform certain plumbing work without a permit.
-Homeowners may also perform certain plumbing work that requires a plumbing permit, subject to specific limitations.
-Generally, permits are not required for the replacement of existing plumbing fixtures, except water heaters, and testable backflow devices.
+Homeowners also may perform certain plumbing work that requires a plumbing permit, subject to specific limitations.
+Generally, permits are not required for the replacement of existing plumbing fixtures, except for water heaters and testable backflow devices.

 The following plumbing work may require a permit:

-b) First time installation of plumbing fixtures on new or existing rough-ins; and
+b) First time installation of plumbing fixtures on new or existing rough-ins

-g) Replacement or repair of water or sewer services; and
+g) Replacement or repair of water or sewer services

-h) Any other work not specifically allowed by WSSC regulation.
+h) Any other work not specifically allowed by WSSC regulations

-Any questions regarding plumbing work by homeowners should be referred to the WSSC Service Applications and Records Section at (301) 206–4003.
+Questions regarding plumbing work to be done by the homeowner should be referred to the WSSC Service Applications and Records Section at (301) 206–4003.